 Which master trust?

 Master trusts provide employers and their employees with reassurance that their workplace pension is subject to rigorous trustee oversight.
-This, along with the relative ease with which the trustees can arrange a bulk transfer of assets, makes master trust an attractive proposition for employers with existing trust-based pension schemes in particular.
+This, along with the relative ease with which the trustees can arrange a bulk transfer of assets, makes master trust an attractive proposition for employers with existing trust-based OPS in particular.

 Authorisation provides additional comfort to all stakeholders around master trust governance and finances but not all master trusts are the same.